sugaryourcoffee/syc-svpro/README.md

 Processing of csv files. *sycsvpro* offers following functions

-* analyze csv file
+* analyze a csv file
 * extract rows and columns from a file
 * collect values of rows and assign them to categories
 * map column values to new values
 * allocate column values to a key column (since version 0.0.4)
 * count values in columns and use the value as column name
 * arithmetic operations on values of columns
+* insert rows to a csv-file (since version 0.0.8)
 * create or edit a Ruby script
-* list scripts available optionally with methods
+* list scripts available optionally with methods (since version 0.0.7)
 * execute a Ruby script file that operates a csv file

 To get help type